Nuclear power debate: Environmental effects

 Greenpeace and some other environmental organizations have been criticized for distributing claims about CO_{2} emissions from nuclear power that are unsupported by the scientific data.
 Their influence has been attributed to "shocking" results of 2020 poll in France, where 69% of the respondents believed that nuclear power contributes to climate change.
 Greenpeace Australia for example claimed that "there’s no significant savings on carbon output" in nuclear power, which directly contradicts the IPCC life-cycle analysis.
 In 2018 Greenpeace Spain ignored conclusions from a report by University of Comillas report it procured, showing the lowest CO_{2} emissions in scenarios involving nuclear power, and instead supported an alternative scenario involving fossil fuels, with much higher emissions.

 Life-cycle land usage by nuclear power (including mining and waste storage, direct and indirect) is 100 m2/GWh which is 1/2 of solar power and 1/10 of wind power.
-Space usage is the main reason for opposition against on-shore wind farms.
+Land surface usage is the main reason for opposition against on-shore wind farms.

 In June 2020 Zion Lights, spokesperson of Extinction Rebellion UK declared her support for nuclear energy as critical part of the energy mix along with renewable energy sources and called fellow environmentalists to accept that nuclear power is part of the "scientifically assessed solutions for addressing climate change".

 In July 2020 Good Energy Collective, the first women-only pressure group advocating nuclear power as part of the climate change mitigation solutions was formed in the US.
-In March 2021, 46 environmental organizations from European Union wrote an open letter to the President of the European Commission calling to increase share of nuclear power as the most effective way of reducing EU's reliance on fossil fuels.
-The letter also condemned "multi-facetted misrepresentation" and "rigged information about nuclear, with opinion driven by fear" which results in shutting down of stable, low-carbon nuclear power plants.
+In March 2021, 46 environmental organizations from the European Union wrote an open letter to the President of the European Commission calling to increase share of nuclear power as the most effective way of reducing EU's reliance on fossil fuels.
+The letter also condemned "multi-facetted misrepresentation" and "rigged information about nuclear, with opinion driven by fear" which results in the shutting down of stable, low-carbon nuclear power plants.

+A 2023 study calculated land surface usage of nuclear power at 0.15 km2/TWh, the lowest of all energy sources.

+In May 2023, the Washington Post wrote, "Had Germany kept its nuclear plants running from 2010, it could have slashed its use of coal for electricity to 13 percent by now.
+Today’s figure is 31 percent...
+Already more lives might have been lost just in Germany because of air pollution from coal power than from all of the world’s nuclear accidents to date, Fukushima and Chernobyl included."